Poorunga/edgemesh-bak/README.md

 edgemesh-gateway   3m30s
 ```

-Finally, use the IP and the port exposed by the Virtual Service to access
+Finally, use the IP and the port exposed by the VirtualService to access

 ```shell
 $ curl 192.168.0.211:12345